Safely Working with Gas Discharge Lamps and

 These fall into two categories:

-can fail resulting in reduced (and inadequate) voltage or no power at all.
+fail resulting in reduced (and inadequate) voltage or no power at all.
+Since

-Since they are already current limited, overheating may not result and
+they are already current limited, overheating may not result and any fuse or

-any fuse or circuit breaker may be unaffected.
-The use of a proper (for
+circuit breaker may be unaffected.
+The use of a proper (for safety if nothing

-over time as a result of contamination, gas leakage, or electrode damage
+time as a result of contamination, gas leakage, or electrode damage (either from

 Comments on Little Neon Bulbs and Tubes